 - Upfront capital of at least \$219 million is expected to be required for the District to safely and responsibly assume operating responsibility for the Hospital.
 To the extent the District would have surplus cash or could allocate revenues to fund the Hospital, it would reduce the level of debt funding required.
-Significant leverage increases the financial risk for an organization, which at worst can cause cash flow issues leading to insolvency, bankruptcy, and/or facility closure. - An example of some possible sources of debt financing include: - General obligation bonds - Revenue bonds appropriate for DCHD or for any health district.
+Significant leverage increases the financial risk for an organization, which at worst can cause cash flow issues leading to insolvency, bankruptcy, and/or facility closure.

+- An example of some possible sources of debt financing2 include:

+- General obligation bonds

+- Revenue bonds

 - Certificates of Participation

+- Asset-backed LoanLine of Credit

 - Cal-Mortgage Insured Revenue Bonds

 - Negotiable Promissory Notes

-- Asset-backed Loan

-- Line of Credit

 - Capital Lease

 - Lease Purchase